 Maximum marginal tax rate

-Based on the above, the maximum marginal tax rate for individuals is 30.9% for those with an income of up to INR 500,000, 33.99% for those with a total income of above INR 500,000 but not more than INR 10 million, and 35.54% for those with a total income of more than INR 10 million.
+Based on above, the maximum marginal tax rate for individuals with an income of up to INR 5 million is 30.9% and 33.99% and 35.54% for those with a total income of above INR 5 million, but not more than INR 10 million and more than INR 10 million, respectively.

 Resident individuals are eligible for a tax rebate of the lower of the income tax or INR 2,500 where the total income does not exceed INR 350,000.